What is the pelvic floor?

 Do you treat men and/or transgender/non-binary folk?

 Yes!!
+Connect NW Physical Therapy is a safe and welcoming place for all people.
 Pelvic health is often misnomered as "women’s health," but all people have a pelvic floor and anyone can suffer from pelvic floor dysfunction.
 At Connect NW Physical Therapy & Wellness, we treat all pelvic floor issues for any person.
 Check out our

 What happens during the first visit?

-The initial evaluation is all about developing a clear understanding of the problem you are experiencing in order to reach an accurate diagnosis.
-Your therapist will spend time talking with you about your current and past medical history and listening to how the problem developed.
+The initial evaluation is all about developing a clear understanding of the problem you are experiencing and coming up with a plan together.
+Your therapist will spend time listening to your story and talking with you about your symptoms and your goals.
 In order to gain as much information about potential causes of the problem, your therapist will ask you specific questions that may shed light on the source of the issue.

 With pelvic floor dysfunction, an internal pelvic floor assessment is often the most direct and effective assessment and treatment approach.
-Direct pelvic floor assessment may include external observation and palpation of pelvic floor muscles and/or internal vaginal or rectal muscle assessment.
+This will always be discussed with you, and it may not happen the first visit- you get decide together!

 If direct pelvic floor assessment is not an option for you, there are other external pelvic floor assessment methods including use of biofeedback.
 Additionally, dysfunction in other parts of the body such as the hips or back may be contributing to pelvic floor issues and will also be addressed.